Valley Nordkapp

 They sent him one up which was fitted (not too sure if it was the original or a 'modification' of Tony's design), and the journey continued with much more ease for Caffyn with rudder fitted.
 This spawned several designs in Australia & NZ which were essentially Nordkapps with the stern sewn off & a rudder fitted, and our culture of boat design has evolved that way ever since.
 The rudder design also reportedly found it's way to Valley and became the C-Trim rudder - it seems to be a bit of sore point in Tassie!"

-Sean Morley posted an article by Paul on his website - it makes interesting reading in the context of the HS/HM/Rudder debate.
+Sean Morley posted an article by Paul on his website - it makes interesting reading in the the HS/HM/Rudder debate, notably in the context of the distances covered after the boat was modified.
+An almost 30% improvement in mileage makes a convincing argument!

 Cockpit sizes have varied as well, with the standard "Ocean Cockpit" being 20 x 15 ins and what has been described as a "Slalom type cockpit" measuring 27 or 28 x 15 ins.
-Designated by a "C" suffix, it is mentioned in the 1998 article on choosing a sea kayak by Atlantic Kayak Tours.
-One is illustrated in this picture on Paddling.net.
+Designated by a "C" suffix, it was mentioned in a 1998 article on choosing a sea kayak by Atlantic Kayak Tours in the US, but as of 16 Dec 2013 the article can't be found.
+One is illustrated in this picture on Paddling.net where reference is made to it being an HMC designation - "The HMC on the foredeck indicates it has Hatches, Modified hull (hard stern), and slalom Cockpit".

-Determining the age of older Nordkapps is actually quite hard - there is usually a "makers plate" glassed into the cockpit and the first two numbers are quite often the year of manufacture.
-However, "aeden's" boat has the serial number 7947/1/??/3 and turns out to probably be 1985 to 1988.
-Valley seem to have used a range of serial number systems over the years.
-If they have time, Valley have been known to help track down when a particular boat was built.
+Determining the age of older Nordkapps is actually quite hard - there is usually a "makers certificate" glassed into the cockpit and it had been suggested that the first two numbers represent the build date.
+However, it is more likely that the last two are.
+Certainly, "aeden's" boat has the serial number 7947/1/??/3 (the "??" being illegible) and turns out to probably be 1985 to 1988.
+This also was the case on the Aleut Sea II's I've had.
+But Valley may have used a variety of serial number systems over the years.
+If they have time, Valley have been known to help track down when a particular boat was built and are generally responsive to a phone call.

-The early ones had a round front hatch, but in 2003, in line with general product development, Valley decided to fit an oval cover to the front hatch on the Jubilee.
+In 2003, Dave Felton of Knoydart, who had been heavily involved with Valley, told me that in line with general product development, Valley decided to fit an oval cover to the front hatch on the Jubilee.
 As US dealers had existing stock with the round front hatch they decided to "re-name" the boat for the US market.
 It became Nordkapp H2O, which denotes Nordkapp 'hatch 2 x oval'.
 Valley introduced a vacuum infusion molding process at about the same time.

 At the same time they fined down the nose, lowered the front of the cockpit area and reduced the rocker at the stern slightly.
 The stern shape appears to be slightly different as well.
 When the Jubilee was designed, it started with adding about 2 inches of rocker to just the stern section of the original.
 Then some material was added just behind the seat area, to help with handling and with stability.
-The nose was also changed slightly.
-The oval hatch model (H2O in the US) had the nose changed slightly too (a little less bulbous than the Jubilee, but not quite as sleek as the original)
+The oval hatch model (H2O in the US) had the nose changed slightly too (a little less bulbous than the Jubilee, but not quite as sleek as the original).

 The older Nordkapp has the least rocker, then the oval hatch model (H2O in the US), and then the Jubilee.
 Overall the latest oval hatch version has about 1 inch less rocker in the stern than the Jubilee.
 The Jubilee has about 2 inches in the stern section.